Updated: Oct 14

-CBD is short for Cannabidiol which is a naturally occurring compound in the cannabis plant.
-CBD makes up to 40% of the plant extract and has promising results in treating many ailments including anxiety, depression, pain, cognitive disorders, diabetes, obesity, gastrointestinal disorders, to name but a few.
+CBD is short for cannabidiol, which is a naturally occurring compound in the cannabis plant.
+CBD comprises up to 40% of the plant extract, and has promising results in treating many ailments including anxiety, depression, pain, cognitive disorders, diabetes, obesity, and gastrointestinal disorders, to name but a few.
 CBD has certain neuroprotective mechanisms and also has anti-cancer properties.
-Some diseases in which CBD is extensively being used include epilepsy and Lennox-Gastaut syndrome.
+Some diseases which CBD is extensively being used to treat include epilepsy and Lennox-Gastaut syndrome.

 What Is Epilepsy?